soxueren/atsd/api/sql/examples/filter-not-a-number.md

 # Filter Not-a-Number

-Not a number value is returned as `NaN` string, across all formats: HTML, JSON, CSV.
+Not a number value is returned as a `NaN` string, across all formats: HTML, JSON, CSV.

-Aggregate functions ignore NaN values, except `count` function which counts `NaN` as any other value.
+Aggregate functions ignore NaN values, except for the `count` function which counts `NaN` as any other value.

 ## Query